Witiko/doctoral-thesis/main.md

-To see if the topological ordering produced by the pre-order traversal of OPT trees is meaningful, we have also used a representation produced by the in-order traversal of the OPT trees (further known as the *infix* notation) and surrounding subtrees by parentheses.
+To see if the topological ordering produced by the pre-order traversal of OPT trees is meaningful, we have also used a representation produced by the in-order traversal of the OPT trees (further known as the *infix* notation) and by surrounding subtrees by parentheses.
 To give an example, the formula $x!! - y^2 = 0$ would be represented as the following comma-separated list of math
 symbols: $($, $($, $!!$, $($, $x$, $)$, $-$, $◌^◌$, $($, $y$, $2$, $)$, $)$,
 $=$, $0$, $)$, and as the following comma-separated list of OPT nodes: `(`,